sjjf/master_exterior_ballistics/README.md

 In this mode the projectile caliber, mass, form factor and drag function are required, along with the initial velocity and departure angle.
-The output is the time of flight and range at which the projectile fell below the zero altitude mark, the impact velocity and impact angle.
+The output is the time of flight and range at which the projectile fell below the zero altitude mark, the impact velocity and impact angle, with the option to print out the trajectory in detail.

 ## Form Factor Derivation

-In order to derive the form factor required to match a particular known projectile's performance the initial velocity, angle of departure, and range must be specified.
-The program then performs multiple runs varying only the form factor, doing a simple binary search to find the form factor that produces a sufficiently close match to the specified range.
+In order to derive the form factor required to match a particular projectile's performance a known set of initial velocity, angle of departure, and range must be specified.
+The program then performs multiple runs varying only the form factor until a shot matching the specified conditions is achieved.

+## Maximum Range Calculation

+In this mode the program will perform multiple runs to search for the departure angle which results in the maximum range for particular projectile configuration , displaying the range and departure angle found.

 ## Range Table Calculation

-In this mode the program will calculate a range table for a projectile at a given initial velocity, form factor and drag function, plotting increments of the target range against the departure angle, impact velocity and impact angle.
+The program supports creating two varieties of range table, one calculated for increments of departure angle, and one calculated for increments of range - this method emulates historical range tables.
+The start and end values can be specified, as well as the increments.